-Swallowtail butterflies are very large, and colorful butterflies in the family Papilionidae.
-The family is large and includes over 500 species.
-The majority of the butterflies are tropical but you can find them on almost eery continent.
+Swallowtail butterflies are very large and colorful butterflies in the family Papilionidae.
+The family is huge and includes over 500 species.
+The majority of the butterflies are tropical but you can find them on almost every continent.
 I am very lucky to have them as common visitors in my garden.

 This swallowtail caterpillar loves to feast on any of the carrot family plants, such as dill, parsley, fennel and others.
 While you may not enjoy him devouring these plants, he needs to grow and feed to become gorgeous like the photos below.

 If you want butterflies, (and not just swallowtails) in your garden, be sure to plant Buddleia, commonly known as Butterfly bushes.
-There is hardly a day that goes buy in the summer when I don’t have a dozen or so in my front garden bed.
+There is hardly a day that goes buy in the summer when I don’t have dozens of swallowtails feasting on the butterfly bushes in my front garden bed.

-Purple cone flowers will attract Swallowtails as well as bees.
-Be sure to leave the spent flowers when they are done.
-The birds love them too!
+Purple coneflowers will attract Swallowtails as well as bees.
+Be sure to leave the spent flowers when the colder temps arrive and the plant goes dormant.
+The birds love the seed heads, too!

 Even certain succulents will attract swallowtails.
 This variety is Sedum spurium “dragons blood”.

+All of my sunflower plants are attractive to swallowtails.
 How majestic is this pairing?
-A huge butterfly needs a huge flower after all!
+A huge butterfly needs a huge flower, after all!
 This female swallowtail has the perfect markings for this flower.
 No wonder she is so attracted to it!

-Do you get a lot of swallowtails in your garden?
-What plants attract them there?
+Do you get a lot of these butterflies in your garden?
+What swallowtail nectar plants attract them there?
 Please leave our comments below.